 Following Fish: Navigate Through the New Bedford Fishery

 Our modern fishery remains the strongest direct legacy of historical whaling.
 The New Bedford Whaling Museum celebrates the people who continue to make their living from the sea.
 This tradition faces many challenges.
 Over time, the fishing industry’s impact on people locally and around the world is not without controversy.
-This exhibition will highlight the economic and environmental concerns as well as personal stories of the New Bedford fishing industry.
+This exhibition highlighted the economic and environmental concerns as well as personal stories of the New Bedford fishing industry.

 Fishing techniques have changed drastically since the 19th century.
 New technologies have altered fishing practices.
 The species of fish caught have adapted for sale to global markets.
 The workforce has diversified as new groups of people migrate to New Bedford and find jobs in the fishing industry.